 - 1. All dogs must be registered with the UKFL© to compete in any Event. - 2.
 All dogs must be healthy, fit and well. - 3.
-Dogs must be at least twelve (12) months of age to participate in a Little League Team. - 4.
-Dogs must be at least fifteen (15) months and older to participate in a League Team. - 5.
+Dogs must be at least twelve (12) months of age to participate in Pre-Cadets. - 4.
+Dogs must be at least fifteen (15) months of age to participate in a Little League Team. - 5.
+Dogs must be at least fifteen (15) months and older to participate in a League Team. - 6.
 All Dogs must have a UKFL© Membership number issued by UKFL© prior to competing in any UKFL© sanctioned Event.

-9.10 Lame dogs, Bitches in season or pregnant, Dogs recovery from Surgery.
+9.10 Lame dogs, Bitches in season or pregnant, Dogs recovering from Surgery.

-- 1.Bitches in season from the start to the end of the season are not allowed in or around the ring at any UKFL© Event. - 2.
-Any Bitch that is or might be pregnant is not allowed to compete at a sanctioned UKFL© Event and for at least 56 days (8 weeks) after giving birth. - 3.
+- 1. Bitches in season from the start to the end of the season are not allowed in or around the ring at any UKFL© Event. - 2.
+Any Bitch that is or might be pregnant may not compete at a sanctioned UKFL© Event for at least 12 weeks after giving birth. - 3.
 Any Bitch due to whelp within 7 days of a UKFL© Sanctioned Event must not attend. - 4.
 No mating of dogs at a UKFL© sanctioned Event is permitted. - 5.
 Dogs that are lame must not take part or continue to take part in any Event. - 6.
 A dog recovering from a surgical procedure is required to abstain from competing at UKFL© events for a minimum recovery period of 14 days.
 Where a surgery penetrates a body cavity a minimum recovery period of 21 days is required.
-All surgical wounds must be completely healed.
-No dog suffering with an open wound will be permitted to race at any UKFL© event until fully healed.
-Injuries sustained during a UKFL event must be declared to a member of the Veterinary Team or to a Level 3 UKFL Judge for assessment.
-Following assessment a dog may be required to be withdrawn from racing - 7.
-Any dog with a deformity or condition that prevents it from performing the sport safely and in a manner that is in the best interest, health and welfare of the dog is ineligible for entry in any UKFL© Event. - 8.
+All surgical wounds must be completely healed. - 7.
+No dog suffering with an open wound will be permitted to race at any UKFL© event until fully healed. - 8.
+Injuries sustained during a UKFL© event must be declared to a member of the Veterinary Team or to a Level 3 UKFL© Judge for assessment.
+Following assessment, a dog may be required to be withdrawn from racing. - Any dog with a deformity or condition that prevents it from performing the sport safely and in a manner that is in the best interest, health and welfare of the dog is ineligible for entry in any UKFL© Event. - 10.
 Any dog that the Level 3 Judge determines is not physically able, or under enough control to compete in a safe manner will be excused from the Event.
-Dogs entered in any sanctioned Event at a UKFL© Event must be able to correctly perform the behaviours required of the competition. - 9,Dogs deemed not ready for competition, with the exception of dogs entered in Little League divisions, at the discretion of the Level 3 Judge, will be dismissed from the remainder of the heats in that division for the remainder of the Event. - 10.
+Dogs entered in any sanctioned Event at a UKFL© Event must be able to correctly perform the behaviours required of the competition. - 11.
+Dogs deemed not ready for competition, with the exception of dogs entered in Little League - 12. divisions, at the discretion of the Level 3 Judge, will be dismissed from the remainder of the - 13. heats in that division for the remainder of the Event. - 14.
 UKFL© accepts registration of any dog.
 Dogs will be registered as their breed, if two or more breeds, they will be registered as a crossbreed.
-If your breed of dog is not listed on the UKFL© database, please fill in UKFL© official online form.
+If your breed of dog is not listed on the UKFL© database, please fill in the UKFL© official online form.
 The Committee will discuss and approve if the dog is proven to be a breed the UKFL© do not have registered.